 Walter joined Watsi on December 9th, 2014.
-Five years ago, Walter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Walter's most recent donation traveled 8,200 miles to support Nuriya, a loving toddler from Ethiopia, to fund corrective surgery so he can enjoy playing with his family.
+Six years ago, Walter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Walter's most recent donation traveled 8,700 miles to support Dar, a 21-day-old baby girl from Burma, to fund a colostomy so she can grow up healthy.

 Walter has funded healthcare for 83 patients in 13 countries.